Rkarkoub03/DS440/README.md

 Navigate to the project folder where requirements.txt is located, then run:

-conda create --name garment_env --file requirements.txt
+conda create --name garment_env python=3.10

-conda activate garment_env
+Once created, run the following: conda activate garment_env

-If requirements.txt was created using pip freeze instead, use:

 pip install -r requirements.txt

 3. Run the Script